Town and Country Planning Act 1990: Part I, planning authorities

 Section 3 retains the advisory joint planning committee for Greater London.

-Section 4A says that National Park Authorities (not all National Parks) are the sole local planning authority for the area of the Park except for functions in ss 198 to 201, 206 to 209 and 211 to 215 where the district planning authority for an area in the park shall share functions with the national park authority, who in such cases retain all their legal functions.
-Section 5 makes similar provision as 4A for the Broads Authority for land in that area.
-However, only for the purposes of Chapter I of Part VIII (Trees: Ss 197-214D) and sections 249, 250 and 300.
-Section 6 makes similar provision as 4A for Enterprise Zone Authorities for land in that area for such functions as a statutory Order may prescribe.
-Sections 7 to 8A make similar provision as 4A for Urban Development Corporations under the Local Government, Planning and Land Act 1980, Housing Action Trusts under Housing Act 1988 and the Urban Regeneration Agency under the Leasehold Reform, Housing and Urban Development Act 1993 for their respective areas to the extent an appropriate order directs.
+Section 4A says that National Park Authorities (not all National Parks) are the sole local planning authority for the area of the Park except for functions in ss 198 to 201, 206 to 209, and 211 to 215 where the district planning authority for an area in the park shall share functions with the national park authority, who in such cases retain all their legal functions.
+Section 5 makes a similar provision as 4A for the Broads Authority for land in that area.
+However, only for Chapter I of Part VIII (Trees: Ss 197-214D) and sections 249, 250, and 300.
+Section 6 makes a similar provision as 4A for Enterprise Zone Authorities for land in that area for such functions as a statutory Order may prescribe.
+Sections 7 to 8A make similar provisions as 4A for Urban Development Corporations under the Local Government, Planning and Land Act 1980, Housing Action Trusts under Housing Act 1988 and the Urban Regeneration Agency under the Leasehold Reform, Housing and Urban Development Act 1993 for their respective areas to the extent an appropriate order directs.

-Section 9 creates the power to make consequential and supplementary provision about authorities for land in that area for such functions as a statutory order may prescribe.
+Section 9 creates the power to make consequential and supplementary provisions about authorities for land in that area for such functions as a statutory order may prescribe.

 Part II is now repealed and replaced by the Planning and Compulsory Purchase Act 2004.
-It used to concern larger scale Development Plans, in particular Unitary Development Plans in metropolitan areas including London and, for non-metropolitan areas, Structure Plans and Local Plans.
+It used to concern larger scale Development Plans, particularly Unitary Development Plans in metropolitan areas including London, and, for non-metropolitan areas, Structure Plans and Local Plans.